MicrosoftDocs/fabric-docs/docs/data-factory/web-activity.md

 ## Add a Web activity to a pipeline with UI

-To use a Lookup activity in a pipeline, complete the following steps:
+To use a Web activity in a pipeline, complete the following steps:

 ### Creating the activity